 Located in Azle, Texas, Wild West Toys is the only American manufacturer of nearly full-sized Western die-cast metal cap guns.
 Wild West’s toy guns are designed for the long haul and serious outdoor play.

-Wild West Toys began in 1998 and purchased many of the toy molds for American-made cap guns popular in the Golden Age, saving those guns from the scrap heap and preserving an important part of our heritage.
+Opened in 1998, Wild West Toys purchased many of the toy molds for American-made cap guns popular in the Golden Age, saving them from the scrap heap and preserving an important part of our heritage.
 Wild West Toys carries a line of imported cap guns and new old-stock American-made guns, but it was the newly manufactured models that caught my eye.

-I selected a Bronco .44 Long Barrel cap gun with Stag grips.
+Drawing inspiration from the Lone Ranger’s guns, I selected a Bronco .44 Long Barrel cap gun with Stag grips.
 It has a barrel length of 5.75 inches and a silver finish with white grips.
-I purchased it to draw a connection with the Lone Ranger’s guns.

 The Bronco .44 is a double-action design that mimics the traditional Western single-action revolvers, including faux engraving.
-It uses 50-shot paper-roll caps similar to the style we utilized in the ‘60s.
+It uses 50-shot paper-roll caps.
 At the front of the frame on both sides is a release latch that opens the left side of the frame, allowing the spring-loaded sideplate to open.
-When open, the sideplate reveals two things.
-The first is the loading area for the roll caps.
+When open, the sideplate reveals the loading area for the roll caps.
 To load, simply drop in a roll on the interior post and feed the leading edge of the cap roll upward under the hammer.

-The second thing you’ll find when you open the sideplate is a partial-length freely revolving cylinder positioned in front of the cap “magazine” with six silver dummy rounds that can be removed one at a time and reloaded.
+You’ll also find when you open the sideplate a partial-length freely revolving cylinder positioned in front of the cap “magazine” with six silver dummy rounds that can be removed one at a time and reloaded.
 They are about .22 caliber in diameter.

-One of the things about the Bronco .44 and the other American-made guns by Wild West Toys is that they are assembled using screws.
+The Bronco .44 and other American-made guns by Wild West Toys are assembled using screws.
 If they break, they can be easily repaired.
 At the end of the barrel is the requisite orange plastic insert.
 It does not protrude far enough from the muzzle to be objectionable.

 Wild West has a wide range of other great items such as holsters, replica badges and non-firing replica guns.
-And don’t worry: There are models with pink and turquoise grips to appeal to young cowgirls as well.
+There are also models with pink and turquoise grips.
 I ordered a synthetic black adjustable holster to go with my son’s Bronco .44.

 When the weather was nice enough, we took the Bronco .44 outside and loaded up the caps.
-I found that my son’s hands were not yet big enough to pull the trigger double action — which automatically advances the caps and fires them.
+I found that my son’s hands were not yet big enough (at 4 years old) to pull the trigger double-action — which automatically advances the caps and fires them.
 I was able to teach him to hold the hammer back and manually advance the caps.
 He could then thumb the hammer back far enough to fire the gun.

 We have gone on several expeditions in the backyard to search for “bad guys,” but I was feeling a bit left out since my Shootin’ Shell .38 could only go “click.”
 I remedied that by purchasing a Bronco .44 Short Barrel Relic cap gun with black Longhorn grips.
 Barrel length of the Relic is 4.75 inches.
 Now we can play Lone Ranger and Tonto, and my son has two cap guns that he will hopefully pass down to his children someday.